Work Study Program

 Step 3-Apply for Jobs:

-(July 1st is the first day you may work as a FWS employee for the new academic year).
+(The first day of Fall term is the first day you may work as a FWS employee for the new academic year).

 A work-study award does not guarantee you a job.
 You must search and apply for positions.
 For a listing of job opportunities, visit the Employment section of the IHCC web page and select “Student Work Study positions” after July 1st.
 Work Study positions are available on both the Ottumwa and Centerville campuses.
 Contact the supervisor listed with the position to set up an interview.
 Many campus departments are eager to hire FWS student employees.